Hypoglycemia: Whipple's triad

 The symptoms of low blood sugar alone are not specific enough to characterize a hypoglycemic episode.
-A single blood sugar reading below 70 mg/dL is also not specific enough characterize a hypoglycemic episode.
-Whipple's triad is a set of three conditions that need to be met in order to accurately characterize a hypoglycemic episode.
+A single blood sugar reading below 70 mg/dL is also not specific enough to characterize a hypoglycemic episode.
+Whipple's triad is a set of three conditions that need to be met to accurately characterize a hypoglycemic episode.

 The three conditions are the following: